Neighbourhood West End

 VIDEO: Origin of the design and, after 6 years of design work, the final theme and its contribution to the fabric of Vancouver.

-Bing Thom Architects (BTA) – the founder of this internationally recognized design firm, Bing Thom, studied under another local design legend, Arthur Erickson.
-Since starting his firm in 1982, he grew his practice to a 60 person design team that focused on community buildings.
-Their local designs include the gorgeous Chan Centre for the Performing Arts at UBC, Surrey City Centre Library, and Guildford Aquatic Centre.
+Bing Thom Architects (BTA) – Designer of UBC’s Chan Centre, Richmond’s Aberdeen Mall and Surrey Central City, Bing Thom was Vancouver’s most-lauded and respected architect when he died in 2016 at age 75.
+Thom studied under another local design legend, Arthur Erickson, before starting his firm in 1982 and growing it into an internationally recognized design firm.
+His 60 person design team focused on community buildings.
 Their international successes include Kowloon’s Xiqu Centre for opera and Yuen Business School in Hong Kong.
 Through his professional work and community involvement he was made a Member of the Order of Canada in 1995.

 VIDEO: Thoughts on Bing Thom’s legacy from colleagues and Westbank founder, Ian Gillespie.